nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Tired of adding new employees one by one?
 ExecutivePro allows you to add multiple employees at once from a `.csv` file.
-This feature will come in handy when:
+This feature will come in handy if:

-1. You are a new user and have your employee data stored in a `.csv` file.
+1. You are a new user and have your existing employee data stored in a `.csv` file.
-2. There has been a recruitment cycle and the company has recruited multiple employees.
+2. There has been a recruitment cycle and the company has multiple new employees.

 With this feature, you would not need to spend time to manually add each employee in!